“Modern, on-brand, and easy-to-use.”

 “The student was most emphatic in declaring his preference for Northwestern, saying that our splendid website was one of the most important reasons he was inclining towards Northwestern,” said a musicology professor to Balling, thanking her for her involvement.

 This is how we did it.

-Replacing the paper brochures handed out on college tours or sent in the mail, a school’s website is—in one facet—a marketing strategy tool.
+Replacing the paper brochures handed out during recruitment fairs or sent in the mail, a school’s website is—in one facet—a marketing strategy tool.
 It’s a powerful tool for higher education recruitment efforts.
 It’s the single source of truth to the outside world: a place where prospective students around the world can research the school and start to make one of the biggest decisions of their life.
 And, with the right strategy, design, and user experience, a school’s website can be its most powerful digital marketing tool.